-You do this by making the browser or curl tell Wireshark the SSL secrets so that it can decrypt them:
+You do this by making the browser or curl tell Wireshark the encryption secrets so that it can decrypt them:

 Having done this simple operation, you can now inspect curl's or your browser's HTTPS traffic in Wireshark.
 Just super handy and awesome.